traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

     b.
 Press JSfiddle button or "Code"
     c.
 Copy the chart configuration from the javaScript
     d.
 Set your chartOptions variable equal to it

-        Problem:  How will you get the data into your char component?

-           private data: any = [

-           ];

            private chartOptions: any = {
             chart: {
               zooming: {